Who we are

 We will only keep your information for as long as we need it to assist you with your enquiry, process your membership or to assist with our fundraising activities.
-There are statutory timescales on how long we should keep your information, for example, gift aid transactions must be retained indefinitely, employment records for 6 years after an employee leaves.
+In some cases there are statutory timescales on how long we should keep your information, for example, gift aid transactions must be retained indefinitely, employment records for 6 years after an employee leaves.
 We shall delete your information according to these statutory limits, or according to guidance issued by the Information Commissioner.

-Where possible, we will keep your information accurate, and where necessary, up-to-date.
+We are committed to ensuring that we keep your information accurate, and up-to-date.
 To assist us in this task we use publicly available sources to keep your records up to date; for example, the Post Office’s National Change of Address database and information provided to us by other organisations as described above.

-The Data Protection Act 1998 gives you certain rights and these are listed below for your convenience:-
+Data protection legislation gives you certain rights and these are listed below for your convenience:-

 - You have the right to have a copy of the information which we hold on you.
-A fee of £10 is payable for the information and unless there is a legitimate reason why you cannot make the application in writing, your request should be addressed in writing by letter or email, to the Association contact shown below enclosing two proofs of identification
+Unless there is a legitimate reason why you cannot make the application in writing, your request should be addressed in writing by letter or email, to the Association contact shown below enclosing two proofs of identification.

 - You have a right to object to processing that is likely to cause, or is causing you damage or distress